 In a concurring opinion, one judge added the following, “Although our research did not uncover any reported Pennsylvania decisions that directly address the precise facts at issue, the increasing popularity of ridesharing services makes it likely that more parents traveling with young children will have to take a hard look at whether to accept a ride from a driver whose vehicle does not contain an appropriate car seat.”
 It appears parents would be doing themselves a favor in taking the judge’s advice.
 Although there may be some hassle and extra time involved in bringing a car seat along, the safety of your children should be your number one priority.

-Although a final decision has not been made regarding the issue at hand, for the safety of passengers it is best practice to use a car seat while traveling with children in a rideshare.
+For the safety of passengers it is best practice to use a car seat while traveling with children in a rideshare.
 Remember, Uber and Lyft drivers want passengers to feel safe and be secure in their vehicles no matter the passenger’s age.
 If the rideshare driver does not have a car seat available, bring your own car seat along to use.
 Don’t forget to leave a review for your rideshare driver if your family has a positive experience – drivers appreciate your feedback.